The Awards are assessed using three criteria:

 - Excellence of the evaluation work

 The first two criteria – professionalism and ethical conduct – mainly apply to the role of the evaluator and/or the evaluation team and must be clearly demonstrated.
 The principle of excellence is mainly concerned with evaluation practice, theory and products.
-Excellence is assessed on a scale against the attributes relevant to the category of award.
+Excellence is assessed on a scale against the attributes relevant to the category of Award.

 The evaluation team/person demonstrates high professional standards in both evaluation and relevant domains, especially in dealing with challenges presented in their work.
-Applications should reference statements of applicable professional standards from relevant professional bodies, where appropriate.
+Nominations should reference statements of applicable professional standards from relevant professional bodies, where appropriate.